dsccommunity/DscResource.Base/source/WikiSource/Getting-started.md

 #>

 ConvertFrom-StringData @'
-    MyLocalizedString = This is a localized string with a passed in value '{0}'.
+    MyLocalizedStringKey = This is a localized string with a passed in value '{0}'.
 (MD0001) '@
 ```